 4. How long does it take to get the software implemented and running?

 Implementation times can differ from system to system.
-But you’ll be better off with software that’s up and running within days and weeks, and not which stretches for weeks and months.
+But you’ll be better off with a software that’s up and running within days and weeks, and not which stretches for weeks and months.

 When working on how to choose an HR software, ask prospective suppliers about their customer success teams and typical time for the implementation process.
 Do you have to install anything independently?
 Will this disrupt your daily business rituals?
 Who handles importing your data?
 Who has to be involved?